-Creating a space for students to truly focus without distraction is difficult, but there are tools and tips to use when trying to make a focus-oriented sensory space.
-Regardless of age and learning style, the calming effect of a well-planned focus space can make a positive impact on concentration.
-Read on and learn more about the benefits of a sensory room and what tools are available for building a sensory space in your home or classroom.
+Creating a space for students to focus without distraction is difficult.
+But there are tools and tips to use when trying to make a focus-oriented sensory space.
+Regardless of age and learning style, the calming effect of a well-planned focus sensory space can have a positive impact on concentration.
+Read on to learn more about the benefits of a sensory room and what tools are available for building a sensory space in your home or classroom.

 How a Sensory Room Can Benefit Study Skills

-A combination of useful tools, allowing students to self-regulate and focus, make for a sensory space that increases concentration and focus.
-The stimulating environment can help heighten awareness and improve awareness, provide a sense of security and comfort, improve creativity, promote mental and physical relaxation and even potentially decrease aggressive behaviors.
+A combination of useful tools, allowing students to self-regulate and focus, makes for a sensory space that increases concentration and focus.
+The stimulating environment helps heighten awareness and improve awareness, provide a sense of security and comfort, improve creativity, promote mental and physical relaxation, and even potentially decrease aggressive behaviors.

 Sensory Space Tools for More Focus While Studying

 A studying space should, of course, be a quiet and calm place.
 However, there’s a lot more to creating a sensory space for studying than noise levels and lighting.
-Each of the following tool groupings are a key part of creating a sensory study space for students who need aid in focusing on school work.
-Consider your students’ needs and choose between focus aids, weighted items, alternative seating, chewables, and more.
+Each of the following tool groupings is key to creating a sensory study space for students who need aid in focusing on school work.
+Consider specific student needs and choose between focus aids, weighted items, alternative seating, and chewable tools.

-Weighted Items: For students who feel anxiety in the classroom or when asked to work quietly, weighted items may offer non-distracting comfort.
-A soft, deep sensory touch friend may add a little comfort to a chaotic-feeling classroom experience.
+Weighted Items: For students who feel anxiety in the classroom or when asked to work quietly, weighted products may offer non-distracting comfort.
+A soft, deep sensory weighted friend may add a little comfort to an over-stimulating classroom experience.

-Alternate Positioning: Some students experience better concentration when given the option of alternate positioning, or the choice to sit somewhere other than their desk.
-The seating options available can be added to a traditional seat or replace it completely.
+Alternate Positioning: Some students experience better concentration when given the option of alternate positioning or the choice to sit somewhere other than their desks.
+The seating options available can be added to a traditional seat or replace them.

 Chewables: These tools are specifically helpful for students who chew on pencils, their clothes, or other items while trying to focus in the classroom.
-Offering chewing-specific tools may help them to concentrate and save their teeth.
+Offering chewing-specific tools may help them to concentrate without harming their teeth.

 Buy Sensory Space Tools to Help Students Focus

-If you’re interested in learning more about sensory spaces and products that may help students focus in class, check out the other posts in the Special Needs category on our blog.
+Learn more about sensory spaces and products that may help students focus in class by checking out the other posts on the Sensory Spaces page of our blog.
 We cover a wide range of topics for students of all grade levels and preferences.
-Also be sure to stop by the Special Needs online store to find the latest deals on tools for your classroom or home sensory study space.
+Also, be sure to stop by the online store to find the latest deals on tools for your classroom or home sensory study space.